Savoga

 Volatility empirical formula: $\sigma = \sqrt{var_n(x)}$

 The volatility is most often computed from the returns.
-Intuitively, it represents the “typical variation”.
+Intuitively, it represents the “typical variation around the mean”.

 If the variable is normally distributed, the below figure is important to have an order of magnitude: